Discover Edmonton: West Edmonton Mall, the magnificent North Saskatchewan River Valley, Old Strathcona arts district, and Canada's festival capital.

 December to February offers winter activities — the river valley trail network becomes an extensive cross-country ski system — and the holiday programming at West Edmonton Mall and Fort Edmonton Park.

 Shoulder seasons (April–May, September–October) have pleasant weather and fewer visitors, but festival programming is less active.
+For a province-wide view of when to go, the best time to visit Canada guide puts Edmonton’s seasons in context against the rest of the country.

 Where to stay